waleyGithub/waleyGithub.github.io/IELTS/writing/Task2/Classification/agree or disagree.md

 ---
 title: To what extent do you agree or disagree?
 ---
+### 2024年05月25日 中国大陆
+It is impossible to help all needy people around the world, so governments should focus on helping people of their own country.
+To what extent do you agree or disagree?

 ### 2024年05月11日 中国大陆
 The international community should immediately reduce the consumption of fossil fuels of all countries.
 To what extent do you agree or disagree?